clreda/NORDic/paper/paper.md

 protein production, and consequently triggers the chemical reactions needed for survival in healthy individuals.
 As such, perturbations of these gene regulatory interactions, through (epi)genetic and/or environmental factors, might cause diseases: e.g., the suppression of the activity of gene SCN1A is linked to a specific type of epilepsy called Dravet syndrome, both in mice and humans [@Kalume2013].
-Gene regulatory networks, which are graphs connecting biological entities according to their purported regulatory interactions, are useful models that enable a better understanding of those regulatory mechanisms [@Karlebach2008].
+Gene regulatory networks, which are graphs connecting biological entities according to their known regulatory interactions, are useful models that enable a better understanding of those regulatory mechanisms [@Karlebach2008].

 In particular, one type of gene regulatory networks, called Boolean networks, allows the definition of so-called regulatory functions